jstuermer/shoot-for-the-stars/README.md

-# Bevy Ball Game
+# Shoot For The Stars

-A game based on the [Bevy tutorial by Jacques](https://www.youtube.com/watch?v=TQt-v_bFdao&list=PLVnntJRoP85JHGX7rGDu6LaF3fmDDbqyd&pp=iAQB) with several custom adjustments and extensions.
+A little game in which the player controls a spacecraft and increases a score by collecting stars.
+While doing so the player has to avoid collisions with asteroids.
+The latter spawn over time increasing the difficulty.